DETAILED ACTION

 Considerations under Step 2A, Prong Two

 With respect to Step 2A, Prong Two, the additional elements of the claims do not integrate the judicial exceptions into a practical application for the following reasons.
-Those steps directed to data gathering, such as “storing a database”, perform functions of collecting the data needed to carry out the judicial exceptions.
+Those steps directed to data gathering, such as “storing a database”, and data outputting, such as “outputting a graphical representation of the generated network to the display for display thereon”, perform functions of collecting and outputting the data needed to carry out the judicial exceptions.
 Data gathering and outputting do not impose any meaningful limitation on the judicial exceptions, or on how the judicial exceptions are performed.
 Data gathering and outputting steps are not sufficient to integrate judicial exceptions into a practical application (MPEP 2106.05(g)).

 Further steps directed to additional non-abstract elements of the computing system in claims 38 and 51-52 do not describe any specific computational steps by which the “computer parts” perform or carry out the judicial exceptions, nor do they provide any details of how specific structures of the computer, such as the computer-readable recording media, are used to implement these functions.
 The claims state nothing more than a generic computer which performs the functions that constitute the judicial exceptions.
-Hence, these are mere instructions to apply the judicial exceptions using a computer, and therefore the claim does not integrate that judicial exceptions into a practical application.
+Additionally, the limitation directed to “automatically changing” the displayed network reads on the use of a computer to change the information displayed based on “interactive input”.
+Hence, these are mere instructions to apply the judicial exceptions using a computer in response to a user’s input, and therefore the claim does not integrate the judicial exceptions into a practical application.
 The courts have weighed in and consistently maintained that when, for example, a memory, display, processor, machine, etc.… are recited so generically (i.e., no details are provided) that they represent no more than mere instructions to apply the judicial exception on a computer, and these limitations may be viewed as nothing more than generally linking the use of the judicial exception to the technological environment of a computer (MPEP 2106.05(f)).

 The specification as published discloses that there is a need for systems and methods capable of visualizing digitized microbiome data from animals in a format that allows a scientist to interpret the data and reach actionable conclusions, including, but not limited to the identification of biomarkers and therapeutic targets at [0005], but does not provide a clear explanation for how the additional elements provide these improvements.
 Therefore, the additional elements do not clearly improve the functioning of a computer, or comprise an improvement to any other technical field.
 Further, the additional elements do not clearly affect a particular treatment; they do not clearly require or set forth a particular machine; they do not clearly effect a transformation of matter; nor do they clearly provide a nonconventional or unconventional step (MPEP2106.04(d)).